-The drawing shows the beautiful Ratna Manggali on the lap of her mother Calon Arang, a lovely woman that by unfortunate circumstances becomes a wicked widow.
+The frightening Rangda figure at top right of the painting is Calon Arang, a lovely woman who by unfortunate circumstances becomes a wicked widow.
 She obtains powerful black magic power by worshipping the fierce or dark side of the protective Mother Goddess, Durga (Kali, wife of Siwa, Buddhism: Palden Lhamo).

 Unlike the birth of Venus, the water surface during the birth of Goddess Prajnaparamita is smooth and calm, except around Her birth.
 Her shell is kept in balance by the two Hinduism mythical dragons Basuki and Anantaboga.
 She is the embodiment of the perfect wisdom (Prajna = wisdom, Paramita = perfection).
-Her perfect insight of the reality as emptiness or not-self (Buddhism: Shunyata, Hinduism: Anatman) is indispensable for the Bodhisattvas and makes that She rules over all contradictions such as wealth, beliefs, religion, cultures, space and time.
+Her perfect insight of the reality as emptiness or not-self (Buddhism: Shunyata, Hinduism: Anatman) is indispensable for the Bodhisattvas and makes that She rules over all contradictions such as wealth, time, religion etc.

 That is why Her birth is welcomed by all sides.
 In the drawing, the contradiction of wealth is symbolized by the boat refugees (middle left, disadvantaged) and the yacht woman (middle right, advantaged).
 The contradiction of time by mythical birds Garuda (above right, past), submarine, yacht (middle right, present) and spacemen (above left, future).
 The contradictions of religion by the adherents of various religions.
 Her birth is blessed by the Balinese Hinduism priest pedanda Siwa (below left, ringing his genta) and Balinese Buddhism priest pedanda Budha (below right, holding his holly water bowl).